 The Nikon 1 J5 will likely get some sporadic use during my client video work when I need to produce low angle or higher angle video clips as the tilt rear screen will allow me to frame clips without having to get on my belly or mount a ladder as frequently.
 The absence of an EVF and the inability to use an external microphone with the Nikon 1 J5 are limiting factors for my video business.

 The sensor in the Nikon 1 J5 does perform quite a bit differently than the Aptina sensors in my Nikon 1 V2’s in terms of measured ISO.
 At the exact same manual exposure settings the Nikon 1 J5 (and the J4 and V3 for that matter) will underexpose images and video clips when compared to my Nikon 1 V2’s.
-It is quite common for digital cameras to have differences between the manufacturers’ stated ISO’s and the actual measured ISO as I discussed in a recent article on my photography blog.
+It is quite common for digital cameras to have differences between the manufacturers’ stated ISO’s and the actual measured ISO.
 In the case of the Nikon 1 J5 there is about a 1/3 to 2/5 of a stop difference.

 For example, at a manufacturer’s stated ISO of ISO-3200 as in the image above (i.e. the ISO setting on your camera) my Nikon 1 V2’s are actually shooting at ISO-2416.
 This compares with ISO-1853 with a Nikon 1 J5 or ISO-1750 with a Nikon 1 V3.
 Differences between manufacturer stated ISO’s and measured ISO’s aren’t of concern to many photographers as all that really matters is getting the right exposure, regardless of what their EXIF data indicates.
 When matching up video clips from multiple cameras when all manual settings are used it can complicate things.